dmbarbour/wikilon/docs/AboutABC.md

 ### Annotations for Performance and Debugging

 Annotations are tokens for debugging or performance.
 Annotations are indicated by use of an `&` prefix in the token, e.g. in `{&fork}` or `{&≡}`.
-Annotations must not affect the observable results of a correct program, and an ABC interpreter or compiler should be able to ignore annotations that it does not recognize.
-However, annotations may cause an incorrect program to fail, and incorrect use of annotations may result in an incorrect program.
+Annotations must not affect the logically observable behavior of a correct program.
+An ABC interpreter or compiler should be able to ignore annotations that it does not recognize.
+However, annotations may cause an incorrect program to fail.
+Further, incorrect use of annotations (e.g. making a bad type assertion) may result in an incorrect program.

 Ideas for what annotations might do:

 * support parallel or lazy computation
-* stow and load values to a backing store
+* stow and load values from a backing store
 * hints for type or termination checking
 * debug output, breakpoints, location tracking
 * optimized representations (e.g. arrays)